rodriar00/Curso2024-2025/HandsOn/Group02/selfAssessmentHandsOn4.md

 **Every individual in the RDF files:**

-- [ ] Has a label with the name of the individual
+- [x] Has a label with the name of the individual
-- [ ] Has a type
+- [x] Has a type

 **Every value in the RDF files:**

-- [ ] Is trimmed
+- [x] Is trimmed
-- [ ] Is properly encoded (e.g., dates, booleans)
+- [x] Is properly encoded (e.g., dates, booleans)
-- [ ] Includes its datatype
+- [x] Includes its datatype
 - [x] Uses the correct datatype (e.g., values of 0-1 may be booleans and not integers, not every string made of numbers is a number)

 ## Comments on the self-assessment
 We had some issues uploading "/rdf/output.ttl" file as our dataset is large and the production int RDF was, thus, large.
+Following @rgcmme we decided that the best option was tu upload a sample of the output containing the first hundred thousand collums.